If you are being abused, there is help available. Here is what you can do:

 Start by calling the Police

-You might think that the situation isn't serious enough to bother the police.
+You might think that the situation is not serious enough to involve the police.
 You might be right.
 Or you might not.
 In any case, calling the police can help you to determine if the situation is criminal in nature or not.
 The police may also be able to provide information on other community resources.

 If you are in immediate danger leave the situation